 From a degree in Zoology, Diana went into social work and then travelled through the East during the 1970s, eventually living for a time in Australia.
 On returning to the UK she discovered analytical psychology and the Guild of Pastoral Psychology through training in drama at the Sesame Institute.

-Since 1979 Diana has served the Guild as Conference Secretary, Programme Co-ordinator and Chairwoman (1992 – 1994 ).
+From 1979 to 2019 Diana served the Guild as Conference Secretary, Programme Co-ordinator, and Chair (1992 – 94).
 She was appointed an Honorary Fellow in 1997 on the recommendation of Vera von der Heydt, one of the Guild’s founders who had analysed with Jung.

-Diana has taught ‘Jung and Analytical Psychology’ and ‘Meaning in Myth and Fairytales’ modules at Birkbeck, University of London.
-She has also lectured on Jung to Guild groups in Australia and taught on the Grass Roots Programme for the CG Jung Analytical Psychology Club in London.
+Diana taught ‘Jung and Analytical Psychology’ and ‘Meaning in Myth and Fairytales’ modules at Birkbeck University, London.
+She also lectured on Jung to Guild groups in Australia and taught on the Grass Roots Programme for the C.G.
+Jung Analytical Psychology Club in London.

 Diana was particularly interested in Hindu Scriptures and their connection with C G Jung’s development of ideas about the Self.
 Two of her talks at the Guild have been made into Guild pamphlets: 276 – ‘The Necessity of Heathcliffe – Vengeance and Betrayal in Emily Bronte’s Wuthering Heights’ and 301 – ‘Vengeance not Justice’.
 Earlier talks at the Guild have been: Jung, Father and Christianity; ‘Dressed to Kill – the Story of Judith’ and ‘Introductory and Concluding talk’s at the Oxford Conference ‘Ithaka: The Yearning for Home’.

 Diana died after a short illness in November 2019, remaining active in the Guild until her final days.